The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Overall, the results support that the cumulative interference from off-diagonal terms does grow with batch size, impacting the overall accuracy.
-This appears to produce the surprising and non-standard negative correlation with batch size.
+This appears to produce the surprising and non-standard negative correlation with batch size for the structural corrections.
 These considerations aid in isolating this mode as causal.
-This is an entirely distinct secondary falsifiable hypothesis that further and strongly supports the ideal-effective misalignment theory, not merely as an incidental but \textit{a} predictive mechanistic explanation of normalisation's empirical success.
-This, in addition to evidence that the affine-like correction is successful despite not being a typical normaliser, suggests that this divergence theory may be significant.
-Such a result at least appears interesting with respect to the role of the affine divergence in the empirical success of normalisation, and it is suggested that this warrants further consideration.
+This is an entirely distinct secondary falsifiable hypothesis that further strongly supports the ideal-effective misalignment theory, not merely as an incidental but \textit{a} predictive mechanistic explanation of normalisation's empirical success.
+This, in addition to evidence that the affine-like correction is successful despite not being a typical normaliser, suggests that this affine divergence theory may be significant.
+Such a result appears at least interesting with respect to the role of the affine divergence in the empirical success of normalisation, and at minimum it is suggested to warrant further investigation.